 Instead, you should navigate to the Appearance » Editor page in your WordPress dashboard.

 This will open the WordPress full site theme editor on your screen.

 Adding a New Link to the Navigation Menu

 You can now type or paste the URL.
-If you want, you can also toggle the ‘Open in new tab’ option to the on position.
-After that, make sure you click the Submit icon at the top right of the popup so that the menu item’s settings are stored.
+If you want, you can also toggle the ‘Open in new tab’ option to open the link in a new window.
+After that, make sure you click the ‘Submit’ icon at the top right of the popup so that the menu item’s settings are stored.

 Adding the Nofollow Attribute to a Link

-To add the nofollow attribute to a menu item, simply click it and a toolbar will appear.
+Now, to add the nofollow attribute to a menu item, simply click it, and a toolbar will appear.